 Structured Settlement Loans Pros and Cons

-The “period of time” the payments are made is based on the circumstances of the accident and how severely the plaintiff was injured.
-Usually, the period is 10, 20, or 30 years with the option of allowing the plaintiff to name a beneficiary in case they pass away before the structured settlement payments have been fully completed.
+The “period of time” the delivery of the payments depends on the circumstances of the accident and how severely the plaintiff was injured.
+Usually, the period is 10, 20, or 30 years.
+An option of allowing the plaintiff to name a beneficiary in case they pass away before the structured settlement payments have fully completed.
 However, there are occurrences where an amount is agreed to be paid monthly for the rest of the defendant’s life.
 If the defendant passes away, the payments stop and no beneficiary can be named.

 In what is referred to as a catastrophic injury, the payments not only go to the defendant’s monthly living expenses but are also for expected ongoing medical costs.
 When the defendant chooses a structured settlement as a payment option for the settlement of the lawsuit, they agree to waive future rights to sue.
-This must be carefully weighed when it comes to rising medical costs.
+Weigh this decision carefully due to rising medical costs.
 A procedure today could cost $500.00 per week, but ten years from now, it could be $3,000.00.
-If these facts are not taken into consideration, you could be looking at a time where you can no longer afford to pay for your medical treatments.
+Not considering these facts, you could be looking at a time where you can no longer afford to pay for your medical treatments.

 Who sets up the structured settlement?
 The majority of the time the defendant’s insurer typically funds an annuity policy payable to the plaintiff.
 An annuity produces a continuous and consistent stream of income over the agreed time frame of the annuity or structured settlement.
 Annuity contracts can be quite complex to cover a variety of expected expenses, including medical costs.

-Never accept any settlement agreement before you have been able to have a complete discussion with a tax attorney, personal injury attorney or certified public accountant (CPA) to fully explore all current and possible future tax consequences of accepting the settlement offer which has been presented to you.
+Never accept any settlement agreement before you have been able to have a complete discussion with a tax attorney, personal injury attorney or certified public accountant (CPA).
+Thoroughly explore all current and possible future tax consequences of accepting the settlement offer received.

 The following are the top Pros and Cons of Structured Settlements.

-1) A structured settlement can provide a plaintiff with substantial tax benefits because personal injury settlements are considered to be “tax-free” under the IRS U.S. Tax Code.
-However, there may be some exceptions which can apply and could make certain portions of an accepted settlement taxable.
+1) A structured settlement can provide a plaintiff with substantial tax benefits because personal injury settlements are considered to be “tax-free” under the IRS U.S. Tax Code (internal revenue code).
+However, there may be some exceptions which can apply and could make individual portions of an accepted settlement taxable.
 For example, if punitive damages are received or if interest income accrues on the settlement, those can be taxable.
 It is a good idea that you speak to a qualified attorney to fully understand the tax implications of the settlement offer you have received.